Nexus-Crypto-Services/nexus-token/token/README.md

 2. Deploy the contract running the migration command

         npx truffle migrate --network {NetworkName} --to 1

-3. Verify the contract running the verification command

-        npx truffle run verify {ContractClassName}@{ContractAddress} --network {NetworkName}

-4. Activate the function `prepareForPreSale` so all taxes get turned off
+3. Activate the function `prepareForPreSale` so all taxes get turned off
-5. Change the marketing wallet for the correct one adn exclude from fee using `excludeFromFee`
+4. Change the marketing wallet for the correct one adn exclude from fee using `excludeFromFee`
-6. Fill the VIP list with all the VIP, Whitelist and private-sale addresses using `addToVIP`
+5. Fill the VIP list with all the VIP, Whitelist and private-sale addresses using `addToVIP`
-7. Create the pre-sale in [PinkSale](https://www.pinksale.finance/) filling all the information, whitelist and paying the fee
+6. Create the pre-sale in [PinkSale](https://www.pinksale.finance/) filling all the information, whitelist and paying the fee
-8. Set the presale Address
+7. Set the pre-sale Address
-9. After pre-sale is finalized and liquidity is created no one will be able to buy or sell yet.
+8. After pre-sale is finalized and liquidity is created no one will be able to buy or sell yet.
 To officially open the VIP market call `afterPreSale`
-10. Let it pass some good 30 seconds and then disable the VIP market using `toggleVipMarket`.
+9. Let it pass some good 30 seconds and then disable the VIP market using `toggleVipMarket`.
 At this point anybody will be able to buy and sell
-11. After guarantee that everything is running smoothly transfer the contract to gnosis safe
+10. After guarantee that everything is running smoothly transfer the contract to gnosis safe
+11. Verify the contract running the verification command

+        npx truffle run verify {ContractClassName}@{ContractAddress} --network {NetworkName}

 **IMPORTANT: DON'T FORGET TO LOWER THE MAX TX AMOUNT AS THE PRICE GOES UP AND RAISE IT AS THE PRICE GOES DOWN!
 MAKE SURE THE CORRECT UNISWAP ROUTER IS IN USE!**

 <br>